jordiv/jordi-marfeel/README.md

 Using haproxy as load balancer and not aws ELB for detecting/Drain/add/wtv... for instances been really fun creating the script.

-I spend a lot of time playing on Awscli, learning ansible, toying with haproxy and its api that I never used before (I did not used for this), just for curiosity.
+I spend a lot of time playing on awscli, learning ansible, toying with haproxy and its api that I never used before (I did not used for this), just for curiosity.
 Been really fun :).

 Take note that I'm not fluent in ansible, I did the best I could reading documentation by myself in 1 night, I'm sure it can be done better.
-Even doing the pre-setting on aws (vpcs, sg, keys, iams,...).
+Even doing the pre-setting on aws (vpcs, sg, keys,...).

 I've set up this repo the best way I could preserving some "logic" to be nice for reading fast.

 I did not had access to create IAM roles and assign the correct policy, so one thing I consider really harmful is to keep AWS credentials inside an ec2 ( ~/.aws/*).
 Haproxy script requires those to set up.

+Encountered a problem, crontab doesn't use paths and the script was failing all the time, had to update it several times and do A LOT of testing.
+It required a lot of investigation because launching script from crontab did not found `haproxy` command, had to use `/usr/sbin/haproxy`.

+I rewrote the script not reading all file and rewritting it for reducing failure.
+I recreate the `haproxy.cfg` file everytime the ips are changed.

 ## Questions Answered